 The tasseled scorpionfish (Scorpaenopsis oxycephala) is also known as the small-scaled scorpionfish.
 They are ambush predators which rely on very colorful camouflage.
 In the deeper waters where there is no red light their camouflage is exceptionally good.

 Tasseled scorpionfish are one of the larger members of the scorpionfish family, growing up to 36 centimeters in length.
 The fish are highly variable in color and size.
 Blotches of a variety of reds, oranges, browns and whites are spread across the body and no one fish appears to have the same camouflage patterns.
-Although the colors may sound bright, the camouflage is extremely effective.
+Although the colors sound bright, the camouflage is extremely effective because as red ight disappears so red becomes black.
 The head and body are decorated with a large number of tassels, specifically shaped to resemble seaweed.
 Some of which even protrude from the lips.
 The fish has a slightly humped snout.

 The juveniles appear to be mainly red in color and once they reach a size of four to five cm they begin growing tassels.
 This can be seen in the image below.